Canada: David Johnston is sworn in as governor general.

 Morocco: The minister-delegate responsible for defense, Abderrahmane Sbaï, dies.

 Bahrain: In the first round of parliamentary elections, the Islamic National Accord Association (Al Wefaq) wins 18 of 40 seats; turnout is 67.7%.
-A second round is held in 9 constituencies on October 30, and the overall result includes 3 seats for Al Asalah, 2 for Al Menbar, and 17 independents.
-On October 31 the prime minister, Sheikh Khalifah ibn Sulman Al Khalifah, resigns with his cabinet but is reappointed and asked to form a new cabinet the same day.
+A second round is held in 9 constituencies on October 30, and the overall result includes 3 seats for Al Asala, 2 for Al Menbar, and 17 independents.
+On October 31 the prime minister, Sheikh Khalifa ibn Salman Al Khalifa, resigns with his cabinet but is reappointed and asked to form a new cabinet the same day.

 Barbados: Prime Minister David Thompson dies.
 His deputy Freundel Stuart is sworn in as new prime minister.
 Adriel Brathwaite is sworn in to replace Stuart as minister of home affairs.